-Hi there, Edmund here.
+Hi there, Susan here.

 In this article, I am going to identify some nummular eczema treatment methods that are commonly used to treat this form of eczema.
 Before I dive into the exact details, I believed that it is good for us to have a better understanding of what it is and how to spot them.